w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 :::: {.columns}
 ::: {.column width=50%}

-Data Mesh organizes data around **business domain owners** and transforms relevant data assets (data sources) to **data products** that can be consumed by distributed business users from various business domains or functions
+Data Mesh organizes data around **business domain owners** and transforms relevant data assets (data sources) to **data products** that can be consumed by distributed business users from various business domains or functions.

 - Data products are created, governed, and used in an **autonomous, decentralized**, and self-service manner
 - **Self-service capabilities**, which we have already referenced as a Data Fabric capability, enable business organizations to entertain a data marketplace with shopping-for-data characteristics